 The smallest initial investment for a first time user is $18 USD.
 The buyer can download 12 x-small stock photos, 4 small photos, a collection of xs, s, and med photos or one large stock photo with a standard license.
 Photos are downloaded with 300 dpi resolution.

 Great news!
-For limited time only, we offer you this awesome and exclusive iStock Promo Code with 15% discount in EVERYTHING!
+For limited time only, we offer you this awesome and exclusive iStock Promo Code with 15% off in EVERYTHING!
 Buy credit packs and subscriptions at cut price!
-This deal is for all customers, new and existent, and runs up until the end of September 2018, so hurry up and seize it!
+This deal is for all customers, new and existent, and is limited time, so hurry up and seize it!

 Shutterstock is a global e-commerce company and a leading provider of stock photos, illustrations, and footage.
 Their library is extensive with over 15.2 million photos and 300,000 contributing photographers.
 Their focus and competitive edge is to provide low cost images bought on subscription.
 Smaller buyers who require few images per year will pay more for this privilege but will only need to invest $49 USD to download from their stock library.
 With their various subscriptions, you could be paying as low as 28¢ and up to $4.08 per image.
 The standard license limits the reproduction of the image to 250,000 times.